erlang/otp/system/doc/reference_manual/data_types.md

 0
 ```

-A collection of maps processing functions can be found in `m:maps` manual page
+A collection of maps processing functions are found in module `m:maps`
 in STDLIB.

 Read more about maps in [Map Expressions](expressions.md#map-expressions).